photoprism/photoprism-docs/docs/developer-guide/machine-learning/models.md

 # Additional Computer Vision Models

 Our <https://github.com/photoprism/photoprism-vision> repository on GitHub contains supplementary computer vision models which can be accessed as [web services](#usage) by PhotoPrism and other applications.
 They provide a [REST API](#example-request) that accepts an image URL and returns, for example, a matching caption in response.

-The currently [integrated models](#models) for this, each with [its own endpoint](#api-endpoints), are *kosmos-2*, *blip-image-captioning large* and *vit-gpt2-image-captioning*.
+The currently [integrated models](#models), each with [its own endpoint](#api-endpoints), are *kosmos-2*, *blip-image-captioning large* and *vit-gpt2-image-captioning*.

 !!! example ""
     Note that this has not been officially released yet and that further documentation will be added over time.